DavNt/basic-crud-mern-stack/README.md

-# MERN Stack CRUD App
+# MERN Stack Basic App

-App created as a guide for Create, Read, Update, Delete functionalities using MongoDB, Express, Reactjs, Nodejs.
+App created as a guide for Create, Read, Update, Delete, and handling role based user sign in/up with implementation of JWT token functionalities using MongoDB, Express, Reactjs, Nodejs.

 ## Backend